Teaching Language Models to Self-Improve through Interactive Demonstrations: Experiments

 We utilize the BIG-Bench \cite{bigbench} benchmark to evaluate our approach.
 BIG-Bench is a collection of more than 200 text-based tasks including categories such as traditional NLP, mathematics, commonsense reasoning, and more.

 We perform experiments on four math and reasoning tasks from the challenging BIG-Bench Hard \cite{bigbench_cot} collection.
-We consider two \emph{scriptable} tasks: {Multistep Arithmetic} and {Word Sorting}, where a step-by-step solution (rationale) and a feedback can be generated using a script; and two \emph{unscriptable} tasks: Date Understanding and Logical Deduction, where generating a rationale or a feedback using a script is difficult.
-See \Cref{sec:More Details on Datasets and Preprocessing} for more details on the datasets.
+We consider two \emph{scriptable} tasks: {Multistep Arithmetic} and {Word Sorting}, where a step-by-step solution (rationale) and a feedback can be generated using a script; and two \emph{unscriptable} tasks: Date Understanding and Logical Deduction, where we prompt an LLM (Codex/text-davinci-003) to generate feedbacks.
+We prompt Codex as the $\mathrm{IMP}$ module for all tasks.

-For each dataset, we first collect a set of gold step-by-step rationales by either scripting a solution for \emph{scriptable} tasks, or using the CoT prompts from \citet{bigbench_cot} to generate a solution using LLMs.
+For each task, we first collect a set of gold step-by-step rationales by either scripting a solution for \emph{scriptable} tasks, or using the CoT prompts from \citet{bigbench_cot} to generate a solution using LLMs.
 For those LLM-generated rationales, we only keep the correct ones (see \Cref{sec:More Details on Datasets and Preprocessing} for more details) for training.
 Then, to better measure a model's generalization ability, we split each of the 4 tasks further into \emph{seen} and \emph{unseen} subtasks.
 We mainly categorize simpler questions as the \emph{seen} subtasks to be used for model training.
 We describe our categorization method in \Cref{tbl:seen_unseen_category}.